UTAustinSPS/data-analysis/static/data_analysis/_sources/Mathematica/structure.txt

 being read as "x is given the value 5".
 Unlike mathematics where :math:`x=4` is the same as :math:`4=x`, in *Mathematica*, order matters.
 When we want to assign a variable, it must be on the left-hand side, with the value on the right.
 We'll look at solving equations later, but for now, we'll just allow variable assignment as written above.

+Variables must start with a letter (or special character - see below), but can be as long as you'd like, including numbers after the first character.
+Punctuation generally cannot be used as a variable name.

 Most statements in *Mathematica* produce some kind of output (the above would output the value 5), but this can be hidden by ending the statement with a semicolon: